-The LT®6604-2.5 consists of two matched, fully differential amplifiers, each with a 4th order, 2.5MHz lowpass filter.
+The LT®6604-5 consists of two matched, fully differential amplifiers, each with a 4th order, 5MHz lowpass filter.
 The fixed frequency lowpass filter approximates a Chebyshev response.
 By integrating a filter and a differential amplifier, distortion and noise are made exceptionally low.
-At unity gain, the measured in-band signal-to-noise ratio is an impressive 86dB.
+At unity gain, the measured in-band signal-to-noise ratio is an impressive 82dB.
 At higher gains, the input referred noise decreases, allowing the part to process smaller input differential signals without significantly degrading the signal-to-noise ratio.

 Gain and phase are well matched between the two channels.
 Gain for each channel is independently programmed using two external resistors.
-The LT6604-2.5 enables level shifting by providing an adjustable output common mode voltage, making it ideal for directly interfacing to ADCs.
-The LT6604-2.5 is fully specified for 3V operation.
-The differential design enables outstanding performance up to a $4V{P-P}$ signal level for a single 3V supply.
+The LT6604-5 enables level shifting by providing an adjustable output common mode voltage, making it ideal for directly interfacing to ADCs.
+The LT6604-5 is fully specified for 3V operation.
+The differential design enables outstanding performance at a $2V{P-P}$ signal level for a single 3V supply.